FIX API Connectivity

 SSL/TLS Requirements

-If your FIX implementation does not support establishing a native TCP SSL connection, you must set up a local proxy such as stunnel to establish a secure connection to our FIX gateway.Kalshi will provide the certificate for pinning on the initiator side when providing your API key.
+You must use TLS/SSL (not plain TCP) to connect to the FIX gateway.
+Plain TCP connections will fail because the gateway requires a TLS handshake.
+If your FIX implementation does not support native TLS connections, set up a local proxy such as stunnel to establish a secure connection.Kalshi will provide the certificate for pinning on the initiator side when providing your API key.

 Message Retransmission